spatialillusions/tail-blue-force/readme.md

 The message format used in Tail is based on open information of the VMF messages described in MIL-STD-2016, but since the standard is limited distribution the message format has only implemented what is available in open sources.

 ## Roadmap
-- Actually convert the messages to/from binary code in the client.
+- Actually convert the messages to/from binary code in the client
-- Move to https and use the connected users real position if available.
+- Move to https
+- Use the connected users real position if available (requires https)
-- Make the buttons in the client do stuff. ;-)
+- Make the buttons in the client do more stuff
+- Better reconnect functionality if connection is lost

 ## Live demo
 At the moment there is a live demo at: